Molten Ventures Executes Share Buyback Program - TipRanks.com

 More about Molten Ventures

-Molten Ventures is a leading venture capital firm in Europe, focusing on high growth technology companies.
-It invests across sectors such as Enterprise & SaaS, AI, Deeptech & Hardware, Consumer Technology, and Digital Health.
-The firm offers public market investors access to fast-growing tech businesses through its listing on the London Stock Exchange.
+Molten Ventures is a leading venture capital firm in Europe, focusing on high-growth technology companies.
+It invests across four sectors: Enterprise & SaaS, AI, Deeptech & Hardware, Consumer Technology, and Digital Health.
+Listed on the London Stock Exchange, Molten Ventures offers public market investors access to rapidly growing tech businesses, having deployed over £1bn in capital since its IPO in 2016.

 Technical Sentiment Signal: Buy